Wang-ML-Lab/multi-domain-active-learning/README.md

 ```
 We run experiments on four datasets, including RotatingMNIST (10 classes), Office-Home (65 classes), ImageCLEF (12 classes), and Office-Caltech (10 classes).
 The corresponding run scripts are named run_mnist.py, run_of.py, run_celf.py, and run_ofct.py respectively.
 The path data contains all four datasets.
 For experiments using Office-Home, ImageCLEF, and Office-Caltech, we first extract features from images by pre-trained ResNet-50 and then use these features to form datasets.

+### The setting of hyperparameters for our CAL or traditional methods is detailed in line 343 of the file [run_mnist.py](https://github.com/Wang-ML-Lab/multi-domain-active-learning/blob/main/run_mnist.py).

 ## Also Check Our Relevant Work

 <span id="paper_1">[1] **Taxonomy-Structured Domain Adaptation**<br>